 The Americans arrived in Dresden at five in the afternoon.
 The boxcar doors were opened, and the doorways framed the loveliest city that most of the Americans had ever seen.
 The skyline was intricate and voluptuous and enchanted and absurd.
-It looked like a Sunday school picture of Heaven to Billy Pilgrim.
+It looked like a Sunday school picture to Billy Pilgrim.

 This is how author Kurt Vonnegut described his character’s (and his) first view of Dresden, Germany, in 1944.